Table of Contents

-- Are you are planning on starting a brand new ecommerce business?
+- Are you are an entrepreneur who plans on starting a brand new ecommerce business?

-- Are you looking to expand your business to an independent webstore from an online marketplace or a brick-and-mortar?
+- Are you looking to expand your business to an independent webstore from an online marketplace (such as Amazon or eBay) or a brick-and-mortar?

 - Are you planning to take your B2B business directly to consumers with a B2C site?

 This guide will walk you through everything you need to know to be successful for the long-term.

 You’ll find in it dozens of success stories from entrepreneurs selling across the web, whose sage advice you’d be wise to take.

 You’ll also get step-by-step instructions for how to determine your product niche, how to size up your competition, nail down your target market and determine market viability for today, tomorrow and next year.

 Your business can become your personal legacy, providing jobs for hundreds and changing hearts and minds, one checkout at a time.